abhixshek/knowledge-base/git.md

 >[!INFO]
 `$git status -s` or `$git status --short`   (gives a short status output)
 ![[Pasted image 20230401022353.png]]
 New files that aren’t tracked have a ?? next to them, new files that have been added to the staging area have an A, modified files have an M and so on.
 There are two columns to the output — the lefthand column indicates the status of the staging area and the right-hand column indicates the status of the working tree.
-So for example in that output, the README file is modified in the working directory but not yet staged, while the lib/simplegit.rb file is modified and staged.
-The Rakefile was modified, staged and then modified again, so there are changes to it that are both staged and unstaged.
+So for example in that output, the `file_created_using_echo.txt` file is added to the staging area.
+The `README.md` was modified, staged and then modified again, so there are changes to it that are both staged and unstaged.

 ### .gitignore